 Why?

-For one simple reason: the weakest link in this chain are the customer support agents who are usually not well-trained nor well-paid.
+For one simple reason: the weakest link in this chain is the customer support agents who are usually not well-trained nor well-paid

 How YOU Can Avoid Being SIM Swapped!

-There are a number of steps you can take to prevent SIM swapping, some of which include the following:
+What is a SIM swap?
+Hopefully we’ve been able to answer that thoroughly for you.
+There are many steps you can take to prevent SIM swapping, some of which include the following:

 - Don’t use SMS text as a 2FA verification process.
-If possible, use authenticator apps like Google authenticator or Authy for your 2FA verification process.
-If you want more security, you can invest on a physical 2FA key.
-I prefer and recommend the YubiKey.
+If possible, use authenticator apps like Google Authenticator for your 2FA verification process.
+If you want more security, you can invest in a physical two-factor authentication key.
+I prefer and recommend the YubiKey

-- Call you mobile phone provider.
+- Call your mobile phone provider.
 Ask your phone provider about what protections they’ve put in place.
-Perhaps you can secure your account with a PIN code or add extra security questions.
+You may achieve better account security with a PIN code or add extra security questions.
 While these measures aren’t fool-proof protection, it’s still better than nothing.

-- Don’t give real answers for verification questions.
+- Don’t give real answers to verification questions.
 Whenever you’re asked for information used to verify your identity, don’t tell the truth.
 Make something else up or write the answer backwards.

-Of course, you could opt to use encrypted SIM cards as a protection instead.
+Of course, you could opt to use encrypted SIM cards as a protection against SIM swapping instead.

-If mobile privacy is really a serious concern for you, there are lesser-known alternatives like Efani.
+If mobile privacy is a serious concern for you, there are lesser-known alternatives like Efani.

 What are the benefits of paying for this kind of security and privacy service?
-In this truncated Efani review, I’ll share that they offer:
+In this truncated Efani review, I’ll share what they offer:

-- Protect Against ALL SIM Swaps: They offer an 11-layer authentication process that pretty much eliminates any risk of SIM swaps;
+- Protect Against ALL SIM Swaps: They offer an 11-layer authentication process that pretty much eliminates any risk of a SIM swap attack;

-- Insurance protection: Because of this authentication process, they’re able to offer $5 million insurance against any losses related to SIM swaps.
+- Insurance protection: Because of this authentication process, they’re able to offer $5 million in insurance against any losses related to SIM swap fraud that leads to identity theft.

-- Privacy: Even more than that, I like the fact that AT&T and Verizon don’t have my personal information.
+- Privacy: Even more than that, I like the fact that AT&T does not have my personal information.
 As far as they are concerned, Efani is their customer and not me.

 An encrypted SIM card is not a solution that works for everybody, but you can learn more about whether it is a good option or not for you in our in-depth Efani review.